Diversity, Equity and Inclusion

 Valuable advice was provided in all areas, with suggestions ranging from removing language barriers in the classroom to providing increased assistance in searching for minority-related scholarships, and hosting workshops to provide a better understanding of gender diversity.
 (See Attachment 2, found at the end of this document, for a sampling of suggestions by category as taken directly from survey results.)

 From the qualitative and quantitative survey results, as well as existing data provided by the SCC OIER, several areas of concentration were identified.
-SCC will focus on the following areas to strengthen and improve campus diversity recruitment (opportunity), retention (success) and campus climate (impact).
+SCC will focus on the following areas to strengthen and improve campus diversity recruitment and enrollment (opportunity), student success (success) and campus climate, inclusiveness, and cultural competency (impact).
 Each goal is outlined below with specific strategies and measures.

 Data revealed significant opportunity for growth in the recruitment and enrollment of underrepresented minorities including Black/African-American, Hispanic, and other student categories.